 Available for immediate download is the FANTASTIC MAN APP.
 Rather than churning out a pdf-echo of the magazine’s appearance, FANTASTIC MAN has designed an app that, once installed, will deliver the DAILY RECOMMENDATION every weekday on that most wonderously advanced of devices, APPLE’s iPad.
 The FANTASTIC MAN APP is, of course, entirely free of charge and is available on APPLE’s iTunes store.
 Enjoy!

 FANTASTIC MAN may be purchased conveniently online.
-Most recent issue No. 19 features Mr. BORIS BECKER on the cover.
-A number of back issues are available, including issues No. 17, No. 13, No. 12, and No. 10 and No. 9.
+Most recent issue No. 20 features Mr. CHRISTOPH WALTZ on the cover.
+A number of back issues are available, including issues No. 19, No. 17, No. 13, No. 12 and No. 9.
 All orders are handled by Bruil & van de Staaij and can be delivered worldwide.
 Order now

 Subscriptions are available worldwide.
 A one year subscription of two issues will be €22 for Europe, $35 for the USA and $33 for the rest of the world (airmail).
 Please visit our subscription service BRUIL & VAN DE STAAIJ to get your subscription on-line, or e-mail to email@example.com for more information.
 For subscriptions in the USA, please visit EXPRESSMAG.